Development of stadiums in English football: Bury

 In early 2015 many Bury supporters began speculating that the club were planning a move to nearby Pilsworth at former retail park, Park 66.
 The site is 2.3 miles from Bury's current home Gigg Lane.
-Currently a bowling alley, cinema and several restaurants sit abandoned.
-The site would be large enough for a stadium if the abandoned buildings were to be demolished.
-If a stadium were to be built there would be easy access from the nearby M66 motorway.
-However, in 2016 chairman Stewart Day ruled out Park 66 and is now in talks with Bury Council to try to find a suitable site closer to the town centre.
+However, in 2016 chairman Stewart Day ruled out Park 66 and held talks with Bury Council to try to find a suitable site closer to the town centre.